 The Lenox Hotel

 If you love the Fairmont location, but want a cozier feel, head just a few blocks away to the Lenox Hotel.
-With a lobby fireplace and attached Irish pub, you can enjoy a four-star luxury stay, combined with some more casual dining and socializing options.
+With a lobby fireplace and attached Irish pub, you can enjoy a four-diamond luxury stay, combined with some more casual dining and socializing options.

 Address: 61 Exeter Street, Boston, MA 02116